PacktPublishing/Building-Distributed-Applications-in-Gin/README.md

 * Hands-On High Performance with Go [[Packt]](https://www.packtpub.com/product/hands-on-high-performance-with-go/9781789805789?utm_source=github&utm_medium=repository&utm_campaign=9781789805789) [[Amazon]](https://www.amazon.com/dp/1789805783)

 ## Get to Know the Author
-**Mohamed Labouardy**
-Mohamed Labouardy is the CTO and co-founder of Crew, and a DevSecOps evangelist.
+**Mohamed Labouardy** is the CTO and co-founder of Crew, and a DevSecOps evangelist.
 He is the founder of Komiser, a regular conference speaker, and author of several books around Serverless and Distributed Applications.
 He is also a contributor to numerous open-source projects such as Jenkins, Docker, and Telegraf.
 You can find him on Twitter at @mlabouardy.